sol-sk/GIT_Obsidian/Periodic Notes/CPSC 430 Essay 11 Outline.md

 Rawl's example of the difference principle: income tax system
 - Taxing corporations for empty offices benefits the less advantaged by benefiting the local community and businesses.
 - Rights in question are limited, not absolute.
 The company does not have an absolute right to property: they both are not guaranteed property ownership and are not permitted to do anything they want with buildings they own.
-Similarly,
+- SCT = Cooperative system: businesses must compromise with tax because it is in the interests of the community that buildings are not half-empty